Let’s look at the girl names starting with C – from the most popular choices, to the ones that might be new to you.

 Speaking of royalty, singer Camila Cabello went from a member of Fifth Harmony to a household name in just a few years.
 She brought her Spanish-English crossover name along for the ride.

 Along with Zoe, Chloe soared up the US popularity charts in the 90s, paving the way for Penelope.
-While Chloe has left the Top 25, it still feels like a stylish option.
+Call it a modern classic.

 CLAIRE (#67)